fuzzymfx/fuzzymfx.github.io/content/dough.md

 The **parser** parses the markdown file, prettifies it, and then passes it to the renderer to render it.
 The renderer then renders the slide in the `terminal` to display it.

 The parser takes in the markdown text and converts it into `Nodes` of `mdast`(markdown abstract syntax tree).
 The tree is reccursively traversed and each node is then styled according to the `Node` ( Markdown Element ) type.
 After combining all the nodes, a `prettified` version of the text is returned.
-It then modifies the `prettified` content, applies custom alignment, styles, and spacing, and adds margin to the content to fit the terminal.
+It then modifies the `prettified` content, applies custom alignment, styles, and spacing, and adds a margin to the content to fit the terminal.

 There are two stages of **rendering**: